arunkumar-ra/character-recognition/README.md

+# Implement a convolutional neural network to recognize digits

 A simple neural network with 1 hidden layer is implemented in nnet.py.

 A convolutional neural network is implemented in cnn.py with convolution and ReLU layer

 CNN hyperparameters can be adjusted in cnn.py